SIGCOMM21-5G/artifact/Web-Browsing/README.md

 By default, `raw_dataset` and `processed_data` contain sample files that one could use to test the environment or play with it.

-#### 2. Generate the graphs
+#### 2. Generate the Plots and Results

-After the pickle file is ready, you can use the provided bash command to generate all the results.
+Once the full pickle files are ready, we can use the following bash command to generate all the results and plots.

 ```bash
 bash plot-section6.sh
 ```

-The generated results will be saved in the `generated_figure` folder.
+The generated results will be saved in the `results` folder.